6 Accounting Tips for Your Business

 6. Establish a cashflow forecast

-Typically, a cashflow forecast will have an opening bank balance (i.e. actual cash on hand) and show cash inflows and outflows for each period, usually by month.
+A cash flow projection will typically start with a starting bank balance (i.e., actual cash on hand) and illustrate cash inflows and outflows for each period, usually month by month.

 What is there to lose?